lattirust/.github/profile/README.md

 # Lattirust
 Lattirust is a Rust library for lattice-based zero-knowledge/succinct arguments.
 It is intended to be somewhat like [arkworks](https://github.com/arkworks-rs), but for lattices; or, alternatively, like [lattigo](https://github.com/tuneinsight/lattigo), but for arguments.
 In short, lattirust provides an extensive toolbox for lattice-based primitives, implementations of state-of-the-art schemes, and makes it easy to prototype, test, and benchmark new schemes.
 All the code is dual-licensed under an MIT and an Apache v2 license, at your discretion.

+Lattirust is maintained by [Christian Knabenhans](https://cknabs.github.io).
+Issues, feedback, and contributions are welcome.

 ## Contents
 Lattirust provides the following crates.